Getting to know 3 seasons in Thailand

 Hot Season

-You have to have a tips to travel this summer along in Thailand.
-It can be make you heat up and knowing about heat stroke treatment happens when your body gets too hot.
+You’ll need some advice if you want to travel around Thailand this summer.
+It can make you heat up and knowing about heat stroke treatment happens when your body gets too hot.

 Rainy Season

-But this is a season that I love and especially when it’s just sprinkling.
-Everything green surrounding and no more people go by.
-The rain make them calm and cool.
-And cover me up or take me out the messy day.
+But I adore this season, especially when it’s just sprinkling.
+Everything is green around us, and there are no more people passing by.
+They become calm and cool as the rain falls.
+And take me out of the messy day or cover me up.

 The rain isn’t constant in the early months of the period as it will rain for one or two hours and then dry out.
-September and October is the late in a monsoon season.
-When the rains are heaviest and longer.
-Be aware that flash flooding can occur.
+October is the last month of the monsoon season.
+Be aware that when the rains are the heaviest and last the longest, flash flooding may occur.

 Cool Season

-Much of the country does experience a short cold snap for a week or so in December, especially in the north such as Chiang Mai, Chiang Rai and Mae Hong Son and northeast where it can get quite chilly.
+In December, most provinces experienced a brief cold spell, particularly in the north, such as Chiang Mai, Chiang Rai, and Mae Hong Son, and in the northeast, where it can get quite chilly.

-Example planning trip for the best time should go to Thailand all year-round.
+For example, planning a trip for the best time should go to Thailand all year-round.

 1. Eastern region [4 provinces including the islands]